sashasheykina/AulaNova_Research/README.md

- AulaNova_Research
+#AulaNova_Research

-This repository contains all materials related to the **AulaNova** project, including scripts, statistical analyses, example datasets, questionnaires, and research paper.
+This repository contains all materials related to the **AulaNova** project, including scripts, statistical analyses, example datasets, questionnaires, and a research paper.

 ## Repository Structure